-The series of photographs featured below show one diamond which contains several needle-shaped diamond crystals.
 In this case, the needles are located under the table facet of the diamond.
-They are shown here as seen through our Gem Scope at different levels of magnification and light sources.
+Consequently, they are shown here as seen at 40x magnification under a diffused light source.

 On occasion, I run across some pretty cool looking inclusions inside of diamonds.
 For example, I think the crystal inclusions within this diamond look like a dragon.
 Obviously, I might have spent too much time staring up at the clouds as a child.

 At the same time, it's easy to see why diamond crystals are my favorite type of inclusion.
 After all, no other type of clarity characteristic has the potential to excite the imagination like this.